10 Most Awesome Facts About Tupac Shakur

 The Outlawz

 The murder of Tupac was one of the most shocking and defining moments in the history or rap.
 It brought an end to the intense coastal rivalry of Gangsta rap and left many fans in mourning all over the globe.
-Tupac was a heavy smoker of weed so it was perhaps a fitting tribute that his group, The Outlawz, smoked his ashes after his cremation!
+Tupac was a heavy smoker of weed.
+So it was perhaps a fitting tribute that his group, The Outlawz, smoked his ashes after his cremation!
 It seems that they mixed some with their weed post-cremation and made sure their famous compadre stayed with them forever.
 Many people would go for the jar on the shelf approach but that’s hardcore rap stars for you!

 07 – He Tried To Set Up A Young Band At One Point